Matra-Master/twentieth-second-brain/source/content/1 Projects/Hyprland RICE 001/Hyprland RICE 001.md

 [[Dependencies]]

 AGS was renamed to Astal.
 AGS is now the name of the cli for Astal.
+QuickShell is my new option for my new bar: https://quickshell.outfoxxed.me/

 ChatGPT holds many questions about how to make the thing responsive and stuff.